wjshark/Notes_On_Things/Matrices.md

     ```
 ## Cross Product (we'll need this to build a ref frame)
 - binary operation on two vectors in three-dimensional space
-- results in a vector which is perpendicular to both and therefore normal to the plane containing them
+- results is a vector which is perpendicular to both and therefore normal to the plane containing them
   - cross product, **a**x**b**, is a vector that is perpendicular to both **a** and **b** and thus normal to the plane containing them.
 - so the cross product of 2 edges of a triangle gets you the normal of the triangle